MateuszUrb/MateuszUrb/README.md

 </br>
    </br>

-   <p> <strong style="color:blue">I</strong> started getting more interest in the web, he's technologies, and how it works under the hood while I was in my second year of high school, and from that point in time I started learning about primarily front-end tech stack, and now I'm looking for a job as full-time front-end dev hopefully in the near future, I'm also a learning bit about security in the web(XSS, web-scraping, validation, etc..., )
+   <p> <strong>I</strong> started getting more interest in the web, he's technologies, and how it works under the hood while I was in my second year of high school, and from that point in time I started learning about primarily front-end tech stack, and now I'm looking for a job as full-time front-end dev hopefully in the near future, I'm also a learning bit about security in the web(XSS, web-scraping, validation, etc..., )
    </h4>

    </br>